Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay: Introduction

 \section{Introduction}

-Multivariate random fields are ubiquitous in several different applications, and Gaussian processes remain a popular tool for modeling such data.
-However, the analysis in multiple dimensions poses some unique challenges: it is not enough to construct a valid univariate covariance function (which must be positive definite), but the entire matrix of marginal and cross-covariances must be valid.
-Moreover, one ideally should retain flexibility in the marginal covariances and introduce flexibility in the cross-covariances.
-The second goal often conflicts with the first; to construct a valid \emph{joint} model, flexibility of the individual covariance functions may be lost.
-Concerned with this aspect, the traditional thrust in the literature \citep[see, e.g.,][]{gneiting2010matern, apanasovich2012valid} has focused on simple parametric covariance functions, such as Mat\'ern, and considered how to build a valid cross-covariance using this component as the marginal model.
-The challenge with this approach is that establishing validity for the \emph{joint} model often leads to complicated and artificial restrictions which must be worked out in a dimension-specific manner.
+Spatially-indexed multivariate data appear frequently in geosciences, for example, in the fields of mineral resource modeling \citep{maleki2017joint, avalos_spatial_2023, emery2022new} and groundwater hydrology \cite[][and references therein]{dowd_many_2024}.
+The book by \cite{wackernagel_multivariate_2010} overviews geostatistical methodology for such data, which are also common in climate and the environmental sciences \citep{mitchell_l_krock_modeling_2023, gneiting2010matern}.
+However, multivariate model construction poses some unique challenges: it is not enough to construct a valid univariate covariance function, which must be positive semidefinite, but the entire matrix of marginal and cross-covariances must be valid.
+Moreover, one ideally should retain flexibility in the marginal covariances (for example, the covariances' origin and/or tail behaviors) and introduce flexibility in the cross-covariances.
+The second goal often conflicts with the first; to construct a valid {joint} model, flexibility of the individual covariance functions may be lost.
+Concerned with this aspect, much of the work in the literature \citep[see, for example,][]{gneiting2010matern, apanasovich2012valid} has focused on simple parametric covariance functions, such as Mat\'ern, and considered how to build a valid cross-covariance using this component as the marginal model.
+The challenge with this approach is that establishing validity for the {joint} model often leads to complicated and artificial restrictions which must be worked out in a dimension-specific manner.
 This happens because one considers two processes at a time, and the desired validity conditions are combined post hoc.
-Thus, the construction of a valid covariance function for two correlated series (e.g., temperature and oxygen over a spatial region) must be re-done when one adds a third (e.g., temperature, oxygen, and salinity over the same region).
+Thus, the construction of a valid covariance function for two correlated series, for example, temperature and oxygen over a spatial region, must be re-done when one adds a third, for example, temperature, oxygen, {and salinity}, over the same region.